 - Reduces cortisol production.
 Since high cortisol levels are linked to increased excess belly fat and weight gain, ginger’s work on cortisol is considered beneficial.

-If you are looking for a belly fat blasting drink that has the benefits of cleanses and detoxes, this delicious smoothie recipe should certainly be your top choice!
+If you are looking for a belly fat blasting drink that has the benefits of cleanses and detoxes, this delicious smoothie recipe should undoubtedly be your top choice!

 4. Dark Chocolate Banana Smoothie